No room to hide: implications of cosmic-ray upscattering for GeV-scale dark matter: Contact interactions and beyond

 \subsection{Finite-size dark matter}

 As a final generic example of a $Q^2$-suppressed cross section let us consider the situation where the DM particle itself has a finite size that is larger than its Compton wavelength.
-The corresponding scattering cross section then takes the same form as in the point-like case, multiplied by another factor $\left|G_\chi(Q^2)\right|^2$ that reflects the spatial extent of $\chi$~\cite{Feldstein:2009tr,Laha:2013gva,Chu:2018faw} (for concrete models see also, e.g., Refs.~\cite{Nussinov:1985xr,Chivukula:1989qb,Cline:2013zca,Krnjaic:2014xza,Wise:2014ola,Hardy:2015boa,Coskuner:2018are,Contino:2018crt}).
+Various models of such composite DM have been extensively studied in the literature~\cite{Nussinov:1985xr,Chivukula:1989qb,Cline:2013zca,Krnjaic:2014xza,Wise:2014ola,Hardy:2015boa,Coskuner:2018are,Contino:2018crt}.
+In fact, Ref.~\cite{Digman:2019wdm} even suggests that DM with masses above 1\,GeV \emph{cannot} be point-like for DM-nucleon cross section $\gtrsim 10^{-25}\,\text{cm}^2$.
+The corresponding scattering cross section then takes the same form as in the point-like case, multiplied by another factor $\left|G_\chi(Q^2)\right|^2$ that reflects the spatial extent of $\chi$~\cite{Feldstein:2009tr,Laha:2013gva,Chu:2018faw}.
 Specifically, just as for nuclear form factors, we have \be G_\chi(Q^2)=\int d^3 x\,e^{i\mathbf{q}\cdot\mathbf{x}}\rho_\chi(\mathbf{x})\,, \ee where $\rho_\chi(\mathbf{x})$ is the distribution of the effective charge density that the interaction couples to.
 For simplicity we will choose a dipole form factor of the form\footnote{ The exact choice of the form factor does not significantly affect our results, as long as $G_\chi(Q^2)<G_\chi(0)=1$.
 An interesting, qualitatively different situation occurs when $G_\chi(0)=0$, i.e.~for a form factor that {\it grows} with $Q^2$.
 This is, e.g., realized if the scattering is mediated by a dark $U(1)'$ under which $\chi$ is neutral~\cite{Feldstein:2009tr,Chu:2018faw}.
 We will not consider this class of models in this work. } \be G_\chi(Q^2)=\left(1+\frac{r_\chi^2}{12}Q^2\right)^{-2}\,, \ee with $r_\chi$ being the r.m.s.~radius of the DM particle, $r_\chi^2=\int d^3 x\,\mathbf{x}^2 \rho_\chi(\mathbf{x})$.
 We then multiply $G^2_\chi(Q^2)$ with Eq.~(\ref{eq:siconst}) in order to obtain ${d\sigma_{\chi N}}/{d T_N}$, thus describing an effective scalar interaction with the usual coherent enhancement inside the nucleus -- but where each of the nucleons only `sees' some fraction of the entire DM particle.

 In a very similar fashion to what happens in the presence of a light mediator $\phi$, such a cross section features a sharp suppression for momentum transfers exceeding a `mass' scale $m_\phi\sim \sqrt{12}/r_\chi$.
 Sharper than in that case, in fact, as the suppression scales with a power of $Q^{-8}$ rather than just $Q^{-4}$.
 This is clearly visible in the left panel of Fig.~\ref{fig:results_puffy}, where we plot the expected CRDM flux for DM with a finite size, for various values of $m_\chi$ and $r_\chi$.
 For example, for $r_\chi=10$\,fm, we have $\sqrt{12}/r_\chi\sim68$\,MeV and the cutoff indeed appears at only slightly smaller values of $T_\chi$ than in the case of the $100$\,MeV mediator displayed in Fig.~\ref{fig:results_scalar} (for $m_\chi=1$\,GeV).
 The slope above the cutoff, however, is twice as steep -- as expected from the $Q^{-8}$ suppression.